Layton-Community/Layton-Wiki/README.md

 7. Go to the discord server and inform the programming channel that there is a pull request for the wiki.

 ## Guidelines
-To be as efficient as possible, it is important to have a well-structured table of contents, that everything is clearly defined, before filling it with google docs.
+To be as efficient as possible, it is important to have a well-structured table of contents/headings,<br>
+so that everything is clearly defined, before filling it with the google docs.

 The objective is to avoid long blocks of text.